Warm up with Big Joe’s Chicken Cacciatore

-I first made this recipe back in the mid 80’s while I was living and working for a short time in LA.
-I was living and hanging out with my Uncle Pete, a great cook in his own right.
-I was craving the “old world” flavor of a good cacciatore and think I hit upon a recipe that ended up being perfect.
+I first made this recipe back in the mid-’80s and just perfected or simplified this dish over time.
+I was craving the “old world” flavor of a good caciatore and think I hit upon a recipe that ended up tasting close to that flavor.

-I’ve tasted many different recipes for cacciatore and the one thing I don’t like about other recipes that I have sampled is that some chefs make this dish more like a watery stew rather then a hearty textured dish.
-In my opinion the excess water poaches the chicken and wilts the fresh vegetables.
+I have tasted many recipes for cacciatore and the one thing I don’t like about other recipes is that some chefs make this dish more like a watery stew rather than a hearty textured dish.
+I think the water boils and overcooks the vegetables washing them out a bit rather than letting the vegetables have a little texture and keep their flavor.

 8 chicken thighs